bevy-cheatbook/bevy-cheatbook/src/features/coords.md

 The units represent logical (compensated for DPI scaling) screen pixels.

 UI layout flows from top to bottom, similar to a web page.

+## Cursor and Screen

+The cursor position and any other window (screen-space) coordinates follow the same conventions as UI, as described above.